artsy/Emergence/README.md

 # Emergence

-Finding Shows on your TV, tot much to see here yet
+Finding Shows on your TV, to much to see here yet

 ### Installation